pfinal-nc/pfinal-nc.github.io/docs/Tools/Vibe-Coding-ChatGPT-5.1.md

   - vibe coding
   - developer productivity
   - software engineering
-description: "In the Vibe Coding era, ChatGPT 5.1 is already sitting at your desk.
-This piece is not about whether AI will replace developers, but how to code with ChatGPT 5.1 so that it works overtime and you go home on time."
+description: "ChatGPT 5.1 is already at your desk.
+Learn the workflow that lets AI write code, debug, and document — while you focus on architecture and go home on time.
+No hype, just practical tips."
 keywords:
   - vibe coding
   - chatgpt 5.1 coding